rajiv-shrivastava/shopping-cart-assignment/README.md

 For Sign in do use below demo credentials (for demo i have saved the below creds)

-Email - admin@cart.com
+Email - user@cart.com
-password - adminPassword
+password - userPassword